 The main PI teaching unit for Year 1 is Unit 5, however, the teaching focus each week will be led by the most recent assessment that has taken place.

-PI resources will be used and children will focus on writing both devised and dictated sentences.
+PI resources will be used and children will focus on writing, which will include both devised and dictated sentences across the week.

 Children will be given opportunities to read Pseudo ‘Alien’ words.

 Keywords will be practised daily, increased focus on spelling keywords.

 Lessons will be differentiated using the Alphabetic code.
 Additional adults will be used so that an adult can directly support children less confident in their application of phonemes and graphemes within the lesson.